HPC-Dwarfs/SparseBench/MPI-Algorithm.md

 not available on the current rank to the end of the local vector and rewrite the column indices in the matrix accordingly.

-### Required data

-- `numNeighbors` The number of communication neighbors (same for send and receive)
-- `neighbors` Array with communication neighbor ranks
-- `recvCount` Array with number of external values we receive from each neighbor
-- `sendCount` Array with number of values we need to send to each neighbor
-- `sendBuffer` Send buffer holding externals for all ranks
-- `elementsToSend` Index list with all values the current rank needs to send
-- `totalSendCount` Total number of values the current rank needs to send

-### Steps

-- Post receives of externals.
-External are directly copied into the appended external portion of the target vector.
-No additional copying from a receive buffer is required.
-Non blocking receive calls are used.
-- Copy all values the current rank needs to send to all neighbor ranks into the one send buffer.
-- Send the requested values to every neighbor rank.
-Blocking Send calls are used.
-- Wait for all non blocking receive calls to complete.

 ## Communication data structure

-- `totalSendCount`: Total number of elements to send for all receivers
+- `totalSendCount`: Total number of elements to send to all receivers
-- `elementsToSend[totalSendCount]`: Local element ids to send for all receivers
+- `elementsToSend[totalSendCount]`: Local element ids to send to all receivers
 - `indegree`: Number of ranks we receive messages from
 - `outdegree`: Number of ranks we send messages to
 - `sources[indegree]`: List of ranks we receive messages from